Riya20106/Tic-Tac-Toe-Game/readme.md

-# This is a Classic web-based Tic Tac Toe game , built using hTML ,CSS  and javascript.
+# This is a Classic web-based Tic Tac Toe game , built using HTML ,CSS  and javascript.

 # Feel free to Play , modify or enhance the game !